-Personally I'm not a huge cabbage fan (unlike the husband), but in small amounts the occasional kapusta can be enjoyable.
+Personally I’m not a huge cabbage fan (unlike the husband), but in small amounts the occasional kapusta can be enjoyable.
 And traditional Polish kapusta is full of flavour so it doesn’t just taste like boiled cabbage.

 Kielbasa (Smoked Sausages)

 Another favourite back home and in Poland are the traditional style smoked sausages.
 The strong smokey flavours of the meats and the various ways they are cooked makes Polish sausage a popular choice.
 This is a bit of a staple dish on a lot of Polish food menus, usually served with a generous side of kapusta.
 Poland popular food definitely brings images to smokes sausages to mind for most.

 Bigos (Cabbage and Meat Stew)